What are the best spices for flu?

 My husband was recently feeling a little under the weather with a stuffy nose, chest congestion, and a slight fever.
 When he is sick, it seems like the world stops.
 He lies in bed and naps like he’s been punched all over.
 All other responsibilities are totally on hold.

 Hmmm, seems kind of nice ;)!!

 I gave him my Curried Garbanzo Beans, and his stuffy nose cleared immediately!
 His chest felt better, and it seemed like he had just eaten a magic healing concoction.
 “Babe, what did you put in here?” he asked me as his eyes opened further than they had in days and he sat up straighter in bed.

 Have you ever eaten a flavorful dish that seems to immediately make you feel so much better?
 If so, you have felt the power of herbs and flavors that make you healthier – like curing your cough, sore throat and other flu-related symptoms.

 After trying out lots of combinations on my own, and testing them to see what really works, I found the 3 spices and herbs that pack in the flu-fighting benefits.

 Feeling healthy is one of our first and basic needs to being able to accomplish anything in our life.
 When we feel good, we can direct our energy to other things in our life.
-If we dont, that is the only thing we can think about — because our health impacts everything.
-Today I am sharing my 3 favorite flu-fighting and healing herbs and spices.
+If we don’t, that is the only thing we can think about — because our health impacts everything.
+Today I am sharing my 3 favorite spices for flu and healing herbs and spices.